demirelarda/Footballist/README.md

 * MVVM pattern used in this app.
 * Room, Retrofit, RxJava, Glide, Coil used.
 * Used Room for a local database and saving the datas in device for 30 minutes.
 After 30 minutes datas are automatically updating by api.
-* Used Room for caching.
-And this reduces the api calls.
+* Used Room and Custom Shared Preferences for caching.
+And those reduce the api calls.

 ## Football Dictionary Structure: